azuline/rose/docs/CACHE_MAINTENANCE.md

 When Rosé detects that:

 1. Rosé has been upgraded to a new version,
-2. The configuration file has changed,
+2. Cache-relevant configuration options have changed,
 3. Or the cache database schema has changed,

 Rosé will delete the read cache and rebuild it from scratch.
 A full cache